 BIO8 Landscape Irrigation Out of Oak Driplines.
-Landscaping requiring irrigation shall not be planted within the dripline of oaks due to the susceptibility of native oaks to root rot caused by excessive unseasonable irrigation.
+Landscaping requiring irrigation shall not be planted within the dipline of oaks due to the susceptibility of native oaks to root rot caused by excessive unseasonable irrigation.
 The design and installation of landscape irrigation systems outside the dripline of the oaks shall be such that the area within the dripline is not wetted during operation of the system.
 In addition, surface runoff from impermeable surfaces shall be directed away from oaks; where natural topography has been altered, provisions shall be made for drainage away from trunks of oaks so that water shall not pond or collect within the dripline of any oak.
-If any existing oak tree are damaged or impacted by the affects of irrigation of mitigation plantings, additional plantings shall be implemented as replacement.

-Implementing Mitigation Measure BIO2 (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.
+Implementing Mitigation Measure BIO1A (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.